microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 2. Make sure you have access to your customer’s Sentinel workspace

-Just last week, we announced **[Security Copilot agents](https://www.microsoft.com/en-us/security/blog/2025/03/24/microsoft-unveils-microsoft-security-copilot-agents-and-new-protections-for-ai/?msockid=330c4da567d667543ffd5c5666b966cf)** that automate repetitive, noisy tasks like user-reported phishing alerts, conditional access policy gaps for new users and apps, and DLP/IRM alerts.
+Just two weeks ago, we announced **[Security Copilot agents](https://www.microsoft.com/en-us/security/blog/2025/03/24/microsoft-unveils-microsoft-security-copilot-agents-and-new-protections-for-ai/?msockid=330c4da567d667543ffd5c5666b966cf)** that automate repetitive, noisy tasks like user-reported phishing alerts, conditional access policy gaps for new users and apps, and DLP/IRM alerts.

 Think of these agents ***more like advanced workflows*** or simplified Logic Apps — automated, *mostly* trigger-based sequences for specific tasks + you can guide them with feedback/custom instructions in natural language.
 Most won’t take action for you, but they'll help you prioritize (e.g., classifying phish alerts as true or false positive, one-click fixes for users outside existing MFA policies, ...)